Category Archives

 And before you move to warmer climes, consider the fact that spring will bring nicer weather to Boston, whereas Gomer Pyle lives in Tallahassee year ’round.

-Herald Science Editor David Rose, PhD, is among the world’s foremost authority on suffering.
+Herald Science Editor David Rose, PhD, is among the world’s foremost authorities on suffering.
 While he still gets a charge from the warranted misfortune of others, he specializes in chance trauma and self-imposed misery.
 He once dieted for two weeks on nothing but chicken boullion and carrots.
-His latest book, “I’m Wretched, You’re Wretched” (Knopf, $14.95), was published in February.
+His latest book, “I’m Wretched — You’re Wretched” (Knopf, $14.95), was published in September.

 HH Flashback: Nixon & Dave Remembered